Krastanov/labwebsite/_pages/home.md

 ## Where We Fit In

 We work on the design, control, and optimization of quantum hardware for computation and networking, from its analog physical description up to the compilation of error-corrected logical circuitry running on it.
+Our research centers around leaky abstraction boundaries between the many layers of technologies making up the field of quantum computing and quantum information science.

 <!--TODO[More about our research work.]({{ site.url }}{{ site.baseurl }}/research)-->